woodser/monero-ts/README.md

 A pre-built WebAssembly file (monero_cpp_library.wasm) is committed to ./build/ for convenience, but this file can be built from source code.

-To build the WebAssembly file from source:
+To build the WebAssembly File from source:

 1. Install and activate emscripten:
 	1. Clone the emscripten project repository: `git clone https://github.com/emscripten-core/emsdk.git`